EncryptedSam/mail-ids-extractor/README.md

 ### Stpe 3

-Entering the text (.txt) file which contains website links line by line.
+Enter the desire name for your Excel Sheet with extension (.xls).

 ![](Images/img_3.PNG)

-Hit enter after entering the desired file name for ouptput.
+Hit enter after entering the desired output file name for ouptput.

 ## Built With